genuinetools/img/README.md

 # img

-Standalone, Daemon-less, unprivileged (with FUSE) Dockerfile and OCI compatible container image builder.
+Standalone, daemon-less, unprivileged (with FUSE) Dockerfile and OCI compatible container image builder.

 **The FUSE backend runs completely in userspace.
 It is a bit buggy and a work